Amigo10101/AAR6/README.md

 # AR6: 6-DOF Robotic Manipulator

 AR6 is a  6-DOF (Degrees of Freedom) desktop robotic arm ecosystem.
-This project integrates industrial-grade motion control, custom hardware design, and interactive 3D visualization into a unified platform.
+This project integrates motion control, custom hardware design, and interactive 3D visualization into a unified platform.
 It is based on the open-source **PAROL6** design by Source Robotics, heavily modified with custom electronics and a robust QP-based differential controller.

 ![Robot View](documentation/images/robot.png)